Large Cap Fundamental Value

 5. Portfolio Review

 The investment team interacts on an informal basis constantly, which is our most important means of communication.
-Monthly, the entire investment team meets formally to discuss portfolio positioning and any macro events that could affect the portfolio.
+Quarterly, the entire investment team meets formally to discuss portfolio positioning and any macro events that could affect the portfolio.
 We discuss portfolio performance, trading activity, and economic/industry events.
 Team members are encouraged to voice any concerns or new ideas in this medium, whether it is security-specific or otherwise.